Consensys/doc.web3signer/docs/Concepts/Slashing-Protection.md

 # Slashing protection

-Slashing refers to penalties that are applied to Ethereum 2.0 validators that sign conflicting blocks or attestations.
+Slashing refers to penalties that are applied to consensus layer validators that sign conflicting blocks or attestations.

 Web3Signer provides slashing protection to prevent validators from signing blocks and attestations